At Green Shoots, we sell concentrated weed killer and our foam herbicide dispenser systems help you

 The new Large Handheld Foam Herbicide Dispenser from Green Shoots will launch in March, 2014.
 Two nozzles will be available: the foliar nozzle works especially well for foliar applications of foam herbicide to woody plants. the extension nozzle works well for spot treatments such as cut stump treatments.
 Here is a You Tube video of the Large Handheld being used for a stump treatment using triclopyr herbicide (Dowagro trade name: Garlon 3A; it is also sold under the Ortho trade name Brush-B-Gon).
 Triclopyr is often used for woody brush.
 Note in the video how precise the application with no drippage and full absorption into the stump face.
 The extension nozzle is approximately 15 inches long so it gives you great reach.
 That means less bending and stooping.
 If you are doing more than a couple hours of stump applications, that means a lot!

-I remind people every year that fall is a great time to apply herbicides to kill perennial invasive plants.
-I discussed autumn herbicide applications in a post last year.
-So, get out and enjoy that cooler weather and, for those of us farther north, beautiful fall colors!
+I remind people every year that late summer and fall are great times to apply herbicides to kill perennial invasive plants.
+I have discussed the timing of herbicide applications in several previous posts.
+So, get out and enjoy that cooler weather (it will come) and, for those of us farther north, beautiful fall colors!

-In terms of priority, I would put perennial weeds into three groups: First are the perennials that need to be treated before a frost.
-Plants such as Japanese knotweed quickly die back after a frost.
-Therefore they need to be treated in early fall.
+In terms of priority, I would put perennial weeds into three groups for purposes of application timing: First are the perennials that need to be treated before a frost.
+Plants such as bindweed, crown vetch, and Japanese knotweed, die back after a frost.
+Therefore they need to be treated in late summer or early fall before a killing frost.

 Third are the woody perennial weeds.
-These can be treated from the fall into late winter (just do it before warm temperatures start pushing plant sugars up to the branches for leaf out).
+These can be treated with cut stem or frill treatments from the fall into late winter (just do it before warm temperatures start pushing plant sugars up to the branches for leaf out).
 The application should be into the vascular system of the tree or shrub, e.g., cut stump, frill, or injection.
 The Directions for the Green Shoots Foam Herbicide System show how to do these applications.